-Spending the night in a tent on top of your car in nature is absolutely amazing, but finding a good roof top tent is pretty hard.
-Roof top tents that you can find in stores are expensive and they kinda always have something you don’t like.
+Spending the night in a tent on top of your car in nature is absolutely amazing, but finding a good rooftop tent is pretty hard.
+Rooftop tents that you can find in stores are expensive and they kinda always have something you don’t like.
 That’ why building a DIY roof top tent is the best option.

-A homemade roof top tent will give you the comfort you prefer.
+A homemade rooftop tent will give you the comfort you prefer.
 On top of this, it will be cheaper and you’ll build it based on your needs and the options your car gives.
 Or in other words, building your own tent is good both for your wallet and for your pleasure.

 Know the Basics

 Now, a roof top tent is something that can be bought in stores for something like $2500 to $5000, or you can spend a few months or your summer break and build one by yourself from scratch for not more than just a few hundred bucks.
 Maybe even less.
-All you need is a goodwill and some tools – so if you’ve got that, we ready to go.
+All you need is a goodwill and some tools – so if you’ve got that, we are ready to go.

 Make a Plan

-Before you begin looking for materials and building, you need to make a plan what you’re going to build.
+Before you begin looking for materials and building, you need to make a plan for what you’re going to build.
 A simple sketch on paper with dimensions and positioning will be just fine.
 With it write down what material you’re going to need and how much of it.

 Have in mind the type of vehicle you drive and how much space there is on the roof.
-You’ll need to make a good math homework and calculate the space, the height, the weight, and the amount of material you’re going to need.
+You’ll need to make good math homework and calculate the space, the height, the weight, and the amount of material you’re going to need.
 A good plan is a half job done – after it, you can just write off the steps you planned and work your way to the end.

 Choose the Wood

-Building a homemade roof top tent begins with choosing and getting a good wood that will be used as a floor for your tent.
+Building a homemade rooftop tent begins with choosing and getting a good wood that will be used as a floor for your tent.
 There is no best option or wood that you must use, so make a choice based on your experience and desire.
 If you like some type more – use it, just make sure that’s it’s not too thick and hard to work over.

 You’ll want the material you’re going to use to be flexible and easy to cut.
-Also, it is best to use wood material that is lightweight enough so it doesn’t weight too much over the car and to make it easier for you while mounting and dismounting it.
+Also, it is best to use wood material that is lightweight enough so it doesn’t weigh too much over the car and to make it easier for you while mounting and dismounting it.

 Find a Tent

 Let’s be honest – no matter how much you want to say that you built everything from scratch, that is never absolutely true.
-The tent is the best example for this because it’s simply madness to begin sewing your own tent from nothing.
+The tent is the best example of this because it’s simply madness to begin sewing your own tent from nothing.
 That’s why it is best to visit the stores and find a tent that will suit your needs best.

-Make a plan about how big your roof top tent will be and how big wooden floor you’ll have.
-Then look for a tent with dimensions that will best for this.
+Make a plan about how big your roof top tent will be and how big a wooden floor you’ll have.
+Then look for a tent with dimensions that will be best for this.
 You can find some options in specialized stores for tents, but know that it will cost you more.
 It all depends on what you like.

 If you want to feel a little bit like royalty, spend some more, if it’s more important to save some money and still feel good out there, then go for the cheaper option.
 If the tent you get is slightly damaged, you can fix it with just a little extra effort.
-If you don’t like wasting time on this, then a little duct tape can do magic for your roof top tent.
+If you don’t like wasting time on this, then a little duct tape can do magic for your rooftop tent.

 Buy the Metal Materials

 Before getting into construction, you need to have everything prepared.
-A good roof top tent needs a good frame, and this means you’ll need to buy some metal holders, hangers, clips, racks, screws, conduits etc. Of course, this means making another trip to the store.
+A good rooftop tent needs a good frame, and this means you’ll need to buy some metal holders, hangers, clips, racks, screws, conduits, etc. Of course, this means making another trip to the store.

 Be sure that you already have a plan before you go to the store!
-Never buy materials without knowing exactly what and how much of it you need.
+Never buy materials without knowing exactly what and how much of them you need.
 If you do that, you can be absolutely sure that you’ll have to go back to the store at least once more.

 Usually, a good frame is made of at least four metal conduits that you’ll attach to the plywood.
 With it, you’ll need at least four holders for the tent, and all the little things that are obligatory to all this.
 Don’t forget the metal racks you’ll need to fix the car’s carrier construction and make sure you’re all good with the car’s construction itself.